spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 Remember, *don't print the whole data frame!*

-### Aside: Considerations for structuring data
+> #### Side-note: Considerations for structuring data
+>

-Before filling this dictionary with reviews, we'll take a brief aside to discuss different ways to represent this (or any other) data, and why you might choose one method over the other.
-The main consideration here is between representing your data in a flat table-like structure, like a pandas *DataFrame*, or a hierarchical structure consisting of dictionaries and lists, like the *JSON* structure.
-Knowing both methods should help you choose the structures for you own data processing projects.
+> Before filling this dictionary with reviews, we'll take a brief
+> aside to discuss different ways to represent this (or any other) data, and why
+> you might choose one method over the other.
+The main consideration here is
+> between representing your data in a flat table-like structure, like a pandas
+> *DataFrame*, or a hierarchical structure consisting of dictionaries and lists,
+> like the *JSON* structure.
+Knowing both methods should help you choose the structures
+> for you own data processing projects.
+>

-The `business.json` data seems like it is actually very close to data you might represent in a *DataFrame*.
-In fact, if the `'categories'` attribute wasn't a part of the data, it would be quite natural to interpret every attribute as a column name and every new line as a new row in the DataFrame.
-Pandas even comes with a built-in function to convert json data to a DataFrame: [read_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html).
+> The `business.json` data seems like it is actually very close to data you might
+> represent in a *DataFrame*.
+In fact, if the `'categories'` attribute wasn't a
+> part of the data, it would be quite natural to interpret every attribute as a
+> column name and every new line as a new row in the DataFrame.
+Pandas even comes
+> with a built-in function to convert json data to a DataFrame: [read_json](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.read_json.html).
+>

-One of the problems here is that we can't easily convert the part of the data which is hierarchical, e.g. objects or lists contained in other objects (like `'categories'`), as there is no clear conversion to a table format.
-However, we could just choose to drop the `'categories'` part of the data, as it isn't directly relevant to our question, and then we could use some of the nice pandas features to process the data.
-Specifically, merging data from different sources can easily be done in pandas: [merge DataFrames](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging)
+> One of the problems here is that we can't easily convert the part of the data

-Merging allows you to combine DataFrames based on values in a specific column, making news rows consisting of each of the matched pairs, which would be exactly what we want when matching the `business_id`'s of the reviews and the business descriptions.
-Having a hierarchical representation has its advantages too though, as all relevant data can be stored together; the reviews can just be put in a list contained within each business (the empty `reviews` list you just added), whereas in a *DataFrame* we'd have to perform computationally expensive `groupby()` operations every time we'd want to do something with all the reviews for a business.
+> which is hierarchical, e.g. objects or lists contained in other objects (like
+> `'categories'`), as there is no clear conversion to a table format.
+However, we
+> could just choose to drop the `'categories'` part of the data, as it isn't
+> directly relevant to our research question, and then we could use some of the
+> nice pandas features to process the data.
+Specifically, merging data from
+> different sources can easily be done in pandas: [merge DataFrames](https://pandas.pydata.org/pandas-docs/stable/user_guide/merging.html#database-style-dataframe-or-named-series-joining-merging)

+> Merging allows you to combine DataFrames based on values in a specific column,
+> making news rows consisting of each of the matched pairs, which would be
+> exactly what we want when matching the `business_id`'s of the reviews and the
+> business descriptions.
+Having a hierarchical representation has its advantages
+> too though, as all relevant data can be stored together; the reviews can just
+> be put in a list contained within each business (the empty `reviews` list you
+> just added), whereas in a *DataFrame* we'd have to perform computationally expensive `groupby()` operations
+> every time we'd want to do something with all the reviews for a business.
+>
-There are trade-offs to both structures and a valid argument could be made for using either structure here.
-However, after this merge, we'll want to also merge in the inspection results, which would become a very complex DataFrame with *a lot* of duplicate information.
-So in our case, we will already make the choice to utilize a dictionary representation.
-For now it is useful to know both these options exist, for when you need to merge data for your own projects.
+> There are trade-offs to both structures and a valid argument could be made for
+> using either structure here.
+However, after this merge, we'll want to also merge in the
+> inspection results, which would become a very complex DataFrame with *a lot* of
+> duplicate information.
+So in our case, we will already make the choice to utilize a
+> dictionary representation.
+For now it is useful to know both these options exist, for
+> when you need to merge data for your own projects.

 ### Merging the JSON reviews